I know, that’s a strange title for a doggy blog, but let me start from the beginning. You’ll understand shortly.

 When we got home from the doggy and kitty hospital, I was greeted with some strange cone of plastic.
 Seriously do you really think I’ll let you near me with that thing??
 Around my head??
 I think not!!

 I was itchy, I was sore and all I wanted to do was check myself out and cool down the soreness maybe with a lick or two.
 But NO, that was discouraged vigorously with constant interruptions!!
-So then a call was made to the doctor and the next thing I know a cool, but smelly substance called Listerine was placed around my stitches.
-Emphasis on AROUND the stitches.
+So then a call was made to Dr. Prieto, the surgeon and the next thing I know a cool, but smelly substance called Listerine was placed around my stitches.
+Emphasis “AROUND” the stitches.
 That my friends, was something I did not want to smell.
-The next thing I overheard was some laughing and someone saying “Problem solved”.
+The next thing I overheard was someone saying “Problem solved”.
 Yep, you win, problem solved.